iferllaz/NoCopyMusic/README.md

 ## How to Contribute

-If you're interested in contributing to NoCopyMusic, you can:
+If you're interested in contributing to NoCopyMusic, feel free to:

-1. Fork this repository.
-2. Tackle the PHP to MongoDB compatibility issue or propose enhancements.
+1. Tackle the PHP to MongoDB compatibility issue or propose enhancements.
-3. Submit a pull request to merge your modifications into the project.
+2. Submit a pull request to merge your modifications into the project.

 ## Disclaimer

-I'd like to emphasize that the project could get to work correctly due to some compatibility challenges, but I'm sharing it with the intention of serving as a resource of learning from the errors I encountered during my learning process.
+I'd like to emphasize that the project could not succesfully get to work correctly due to some compatibility challenges, but I'm sharing it with the intention of serving as a resource of learning from the errors I encountered during my learning process.
 However, despite the obstacles I issued, it stands as a testament to my learning journey.

 Feel free to explore, learn, and contribute to NoCopyMusic.
 Your contributions could help make this platform a comfortable space for creative artists.